dalenewman/Cfg-NET/README.md

 **collection** of one.
 This convention makes it less complex for both the C# model, and the XML configuration.

-The Cfg-NET configuration model is updated to:
+To keep the Cfg-NET C# model in sync with the XML, add a database collection like this:

 <pre class="prettyprint" lang="cs">
 using System.Collections.Generic;